A categorical account of the Metropolis-Hastings algorithm: Semiadditive CD categories

 In the previous section, we considered the first summand of the Metropolis--Hastings kernel \eqref{eq:mh-kernel}.
 However, we did not have a way to reason about the full kernel $\Pimh$.
 One obvious difficulty is that $\Pimh$ is written as a \emph{sum} of two morphisms, which is not something we can express in a general CD category.
 It is also unclear how to express other concepts required for Theorem~\ref{thm:andrieu2020}, such as the rejection probability $1 - \alpha(\tarS)$, or the decomposition of $\augS$ into a region $S$ on which the target and its pushforward under $\phi$ are equivalent measures.

 To proceed, we therefore consider a natural \emph{enrichment} \cite{kelly1982basic} of CD categories.
-Specifically, we consider CD categories whose hom-sets $\C(\tarS, \sndS)$ come equipped with the structure of a \emph{commutative monoid}, which allows us to reason about ``sums'' of morphisms in an abstract way.
-The enrichment interacts well with string diagrams, allowing for intuitive visual reasoning.
-Despite its simplicity, this enrichment is expressive enough to recover the various concepts needed to reason about the full MH kernel, and to give a self-contained reversibility proof that recovers Theorem \ref{thm:andrieu2020} in $\sfkern$.
+Specifically, we consider CD categories whose hom-sets $\C(\tarS, \sndS)$ are equipped with the structure of a \emph{commutative monoid}, which allows us to reason about ``sums'' of morphisms in an abstract way.
+Enrichment over commutative monoids arises naturally in a range of categorical settings.
+Previous work \cite{gogioso2018categorical, tull2020categorical} has used this enrichment to model summation of processes in classical probabilistic and quantum settings.
+Related enrichments have also appeared in the context of effectus theory, which considers enrichment over \emph{partial} commutative monoids \cite{cho2015introduction}, as well as in cartesian differential categories \cite{blute2009cartesian}, which may be characterised as \emph{skew enriched} over commutative monoids \cite{garner2021cartesian}.
+In this work, we show that this simple enrichment captures a surprising number of concepts from classical probability theory, allowing us to reason about the full MH kernel and to give a self-contained reversibility proof that recovers Theorem \ref{thm:andrieu2020} in $\sfkern$.
+The enrichment also interacts well with string diagrams, enabling intuitive graphical reasoning (see Remark \ref{rem:diagrammatic-reasoning-semiadditive}).